Avadhut-R-M/microblogging/README.md

 8. **Endpoint 8**
    - URL: `http://0.0.0.0:8000/posts/<id>/like_post`
    - Method: `GET`
-   - Description: This endpoint used add like to post.
+   - Description: This endpoint is used to add like to a post.
-   - Request Format: Json
+   - Request Format: JSON
    - Request Example:
      ```json
      {